GameCult/Aetheria-Economy/Vault/Aetheria/Aetheria/Worldbuilding/Pre-Elysium/Factions/Powers/Minor/Aya Collective.md

-An anarchist commune built on mutual aid and justice.
+*"Humanity cannot live on credits alone."*

-Provides ethical governance and equality.
+The true anarchist faction, a commune based on mutual aid and the pursuit of justice--a very small commune, it must be noted.
+They formed a corporation--a name they whole-heartedly reject--in the hope of uplifting the poor and disenfranchised on Earth and establishing a better society away from the systemically entrenched hyper-capitalism of Sol.
+This...doesn’t go so well.